tobbin2/chartthing/README.md

 There are currently two versions.
 One uses custom made JavaScript svg-components, and the other uses the chart.js JavaScript library.
 In the first version, the charts can be found in src/components/svgComponents/chart.js.

+**Branches**

+The version using svg-charts is V.svg-chart.
+The version using chart.js is V.chart.js.
+The latest version using svg-charts was merged into master.